 There are so many great things on the plate in this bacon wrapped baked pork tenderloin recipe!

 All of the flavours are designed to be subtle but distinct.
 Pork tenderloin is a delicate piece of meat with delicate flavours.

 As such it is very easy to lose a beautiful piece of meat, that does not happen here!

 There is no heavy sauce drizzle with a little of the cooking liquid from the balsamic carrots.

-Then we have a creamy broccoli puree and a really sexy white bean and roasted garlic paste.
+Then we have a creamy broccoli puree and a really silky white bean and roasted garlic paste.